copyrite/LwotcMinimalText/XComGame.md

 * +1 damage per every 4 tiles of distance between your position at the start of the turn and your target, up to 5.

 ## Flush
-Fire a shot with +30 Aim and 50% less base damage.
-Debuffs the target for -10 Defense and -30 Dodge on hit.
+Fire a shot with +30 aim and 50% less base damage.
+Debuffs the target for -10 defense and -30 dodge on hit.
 Forces the target to move on hit.
 * {% AMMO %}
 * {% COOLDOWN %}
 * 1 turn debuff duration.